AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

 ---
 title: Operating System Scheduling Algorithms
-description: Only one process can run at a time on a single CPU.
-Scheduling algorithms are what allow these processes to take turns running.
+description: How do processes take turns running on a CPU?
+Learn about the different kinds of scheduling algorithms and how they work.
 keywords: [operating system scheduling algorithms]
-categories: [computer-science, operating-systems, algorithms]
+categories: [computer-science, algorithms]
-lastUpdated: 2021-08-14
+lastUpdated: 2025-10-17
 ---

 If you're studying operating systems and looking for an in-depth explanation of the most common scheduling algorithms, you've come to the right place.
 In this post, we'll take a look at a number of specific scheduling algorithms.
 I'll provide plenty of accompanying visuals to help you understand them better.
 Let's get started!